agoetschm/linkmanager/README.md

 # Link manager
-Personal project to experiment with Play Framework, Slick and Heroku.
+Personal project to experiment with Play Framework, Silhouette, Slick and Heroku.